One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 - Make sure your luggage is in good shape!

-- Plastic shopping bags and garbage bags are not great for luggage.
+- Plastic shopping bags and garbage bags are not great for luggage or approved.

-- Do research the stations you use to know what to expect.
+- Research the stations you use to know what to expect.

 - Have your tickets ready on paper or electronically to make the boarding process quicker.

-- Listen to announcements if at a staffed station or unstaffed station with a PA system.
+- Listen to announcements, whether at a staffed station or an unstaffed station with a PA system.

 - Keep an eye on the train’s status.